-Temperatures are changing the quality of wine we are making.
+Temperatures are changing the quality of wine.

 Periods of high temperature and drought are becoming more frequent and severe.